Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

    node server.js
    ```

-3. The Star Link system is now running and ready to accept requests from the ChatGPT interface.
+3. The Atlas Link system is now running and ready to accept requests from the ChatGPT interface.

-### 11.4 Using Star Link
+### 11.4 Using Atlas Link

-To use Star Link:
+To use Atlas Link:

 1. Access the custom GPT through the ChatGPT interface (chat.openai.com).
 2. Start a conversation by asking about Star Atlas marketplace items, your inventory, or current market conditions.
-3. For actions requiring authentication, Star Link will guide you through the process of connecting your Phantom wallet.
+3. For actions requiring authentication, Atlas Link will guide you through the process of connecting your Phantom wallet.
 4. Follow the conversational prompts to navigate the marketplace, view order books, manage your profile, or initiate transactions.

 ### 11.5 Key Files and Their Purposes